-NYS OMH through this RFP will make available funds for the development of five (5) Assertive Community Treatment (ACT) teams.
+Through this RFP, NYS OMH will make available funds for the development of one (1) Older Adult ACT team, size 48 capacity in the Bronx.
 ACT providers must commit to meeting ACT start-up requirements, including program location, staffing, and monthly ramp up.
-ACT team start-up will include NYS OMH involvement to provide support around the development of the team, Including monthly calls and meetings.
+ACT team start-up will include NYS OMH involvement to provide support around the development of the team, including monthly calls and meetings.

-The selected agency will establish the ACT team according to the ACT Program Guidelines which can be found in the pre- submission uploads in the Grant's Gateway, the Standards of Care, which can be found in the pre-submission uploads in the Grant's Gateway, and New York Rules and Regulations Part 508.

-The agency must demonstrate its capacity to provide NYS OMH-licensed ACT services to 36 individuals who meet the eligibility criteria detailed in the ACT Program Guidelines.
+The selected agency will establish the Older Adult ACT team according to the ACT Program Guidelines which can be found in the pre- submission uploads in the Grant's Gateway, the Standards of Care, which can be found in the pre-submission uploads in the Grant's Gateway, and New York Rules and Regulations Part 508, and the Older Adult ACT enhancements outlined in section 5.2 of this RFP.
+The agency must demonstrate its capacity to provide NYS OMH-licensed ACT services to 48 individuals who meet the eligibility criteria detailed in the ACT Program Guidelines and Section1.2 of this RFP.

-The agency must partner with the NYS OMH Field Office, County Single Point of Access (SPOA), acute and state-operated psychiatric hospitals and community-based providers, among other potential referral sources, to target appropriate individuals for this high need service.
+The agency must collaborate with the applicable NYS OMH Field Office, LGU and SPOA, NYS Office for the Aging (NYSOFA), NYC Aging, Extended Care/Nursing Facilities, adult home and assisted living residences, acute and state-operated psychiatric hospitals and residences, and community-based providers (among other potential referral sources) to target appropriate individuals for this high need service.

-The agency should develop coordinated admission and transition plans with Health Home(s), Specialty Mental Health Care Management Agencies, Transitional Case Management Teams, Assisted Outpatient Treatment (AOT) programs, Managed Care Plans, Community Oriented Recovery & Empowerment Services (CORE), Home and Community Based Services (HCBS) providers, Personalized Recovery Oriented Services (PROS), Mental Health Outpatient Treatment and Rehabilitative Services (MHOTRS)/Clinic, and other community services to identify and deliver services and supports for individuals to ensure their successful transition into less intensive community-based services.
-The agency is expected to contract with Managed Care Organizations (MCOs) and to negotiate single case agreements for out-of-network individuals.
+The agency should develop coordinated admission and transition plans with Health Home(s), Specialty Mental Health Care Management Agencies, acute and state-operated psychiatric hospitals, Extended Care/Nursing Facilities, Transitional Case Management Teams, Critical Time Intervention Programs, Assisted Outpatient Treatment (AOT) Programs, Managed Care Plans, Community Oriented Recovery & Empowerment Services (CORE), Home and Community-Based Services (HCBS) providers, Personalized Recovery Oriented Services (PROS), Mental Health Outpatient Treatment and Rehabilitative Services (MHOTRS)/Clinic, and other community services to identify and deliver services and supports for individuals to ensure their successful transition into less intensive community-based services.
+The agency is expected to contract with Managed Care Organizations (MCOs) and to negotiate single-case agreements for out-of-network individuals.

-5.2 Objectives and Responsibilities AMENDED
+5.2 Objectives and Responsibilities

-ACT Providers will follow the fidelity of the ACT model, providing the majority of the services in a fully integrated behavioral health and physical health approach.
+Older Adult ACT Providers will follow the fidelity of the ACT model, providing the majority of the services in a fully integrated behavioral health and physical health approach.

-ACT Providers will serve 36 individuals and maintain the staffing ratio at no more than 8:1 9:1.
+Older Adult ACT Providers will serve 48 individuals and maintain the staffing ratio at no more than 10:1.